 “Very well.
 Let us move Papa.
 And can you bring food and water to the room as well?
 Enough to last us a few days, if necessary.”
 Elizabeth inquired.
 She had a plan that would protect them from the parson.

 Jane looked at her sister quizzically.
 “What are you planning, Lizzy?”

-“Who are the most important people in Mr Collins’ plan to rule over Longbourn?”
+Elizabeth was thinking of all they would need to do and do so quickly.
+“Who are the people who could stop Mr Collins’ plan to rule over Longbourn?”